kadak25/app-support-to-devops-incident-journey/weeks/week-03-docker-container-crash/fixed/README.md

 The missing environment variable was provided during container startup.

-After adding the required configuration the container starts successfully and the application becomes reachable.
+After adding `DB_HOST=localhost`, the container started successfully and remained in a running state.

 Verification steps:

-- Container running normally
+- Container status shows `Up`
-- Application responding to requests
-- No startup errors in container logs
+- No startup errors in logs

-This represents the system state after remediation.
+- Application startup message printed successfully